 Assigning sensitive permissions to staff

-As the store owner, you automatically have permissions that enable you to see private store data, such as your personal banking information, other financial information, or customer data.
+As the store owner, you automatically have permissions that let you access private store data, such as your personal banking information, other financial information, and customer data.
 These permissions are known as sensitive permissions.
-But as you grow your business, you might want to delegate certain tasks to staff members that require them to have access to your private store data.
+As you grow your business, you might want to delegate certain tasks to staff members that require them to have access to your private store data.

 - spend less time managing your business, and spend more time developing your business